MaveyMa/tippy/README.md

 * Learned how to UserDefaults -- getting the tip to update dynamically on the homescreen after selecting PickerView value
 * Learned how to customized the UI -- getting the desired fonts and colors
 * Learned how to debug
+* Learned some best practices in indentation, spaces, dead code, use of self, and useful commenting after reviewing [The Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide)

 ## License